Our Guide to Baby Eczema Care

 - Don’t scrub your baby’s eczema areas too vigorously.
 Rather, gently wash the affected areas.

 - If your baby has cradle cap, scrub the scalp with a bit more vigor to remove the scales.

 - After bath time, only partially dry baby.
 Patting them lightly with a towel is best.
 Keeping some moisture on the skin will help the moisturizers to sink in.

 - Coconut oil: Coconut oil can help hold in moisture, ease swelling and redness and even keep certain bacteria from growing.
-Especially the virgin cold-pressed, which is not heat processed, so keeps more of its germ-fighting powers.
+Virgin cold-pressed coconut oil works especially well because it is not heat processed, so it keeps more of its germ-fighting powers.

-- Ceramides: These are lipids or fats of the skin; moisturizers with ceramides often indicate they are "for eczema" on the front label.
+- Moisturizer with ceramides: Ceramides are lipids or fats of the skin.
+Moisturizers with ceramides often indicate they are "for eczema" on the front label.